smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

     If any of the specified authority rights are not assigned to the AUTUSER, the command will fail with error code CKF0007.

     :::tip
-    For Enterprise Manager File Arrival jobs, the list of authorities can be specified for DB2 tables using the Value column of the job's Variables table, specifying a variable name of $@AUT.
-Otherwise, the authority for DB2 tables will be set to approximate the READ, WRITE and EXEC stream file authority options supported by the Enterprise Manager job.
+    For OpCon File Arrival jobs, the list of authorities can be specified for DB2 tables using the Value column of the job's Variables table, specifying a variable name of $@AUT.
+Otherwise, the authority for DB2 tables will be set to approximate the READ, WRITE and EXEC stream file authority options supported by the OpCon User Interface job.
     :::

 - OPCONJOB